psalazar5/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 </hr>
 <h2>Web-Application-MVC:</h2>
 </hr>
 <p>In this web application news letter MVC, I was instructed to understand more about model, view and controller and how they work inside a web application.
-In this specific news letter application, I was able to demonstrate</br>
+In this specific news letter application, I was able to demonstrate
 how to create a database in SQL and connect it back to visual studio, able to let a user input their contact information and once submitted they would be able to sign up for our news letter application and be inside the database. </p>
 </hr>